Workshops

 Virtual Option:

-This year we are also offering a virtual option!
+We also offer a virtual option!
 All of our workshops will be recorded and anyone registered will have access to that workshop’s recording!
 If you would like to purchase the virtual option for an individual workshop, scroll below to the workshop you would like the recording for and register for that workshop.
 If you purchased the full workshop series, you do not need to do any additional registration.

 If you paid for the entire workshop series, no need to register for each individual workshop.